-As and when the review is concluded, a new corporate management structure will be presented for approval.
-Where the salary package of any post exceeds £100,000, full council will be given the opportunity to approve the package.
+Where the salary package of any post exceeds £100,000, full council will be given the opportunity to approve the level of remuneration.
 The salary package is defined as base salary, any routinely paid allowances, bonus fees and other benefits in kind which are due under the contract.